szabgab/workshops/docs/your-first-contribution-to-an-open-source-rust-project.md

-# Rust Maven Workshop: Your first contribution to an Open Source Rust project
+# Your first contribution to an Open Source Rust project

 ## Announcement